khoih-prog/Ethernet_Generic/README.md

 The default CS/SS pin is GPIO4(D2) for ESP8266, GPIO22 for ESP32, pin 10 for all other boards.

-If the default pin is not corect, the easiest way is to change is to select the CS/SS pin (e.g. 22) to use as follows:
+If the default pin is not correct, the easiest way is to change is to select the CS/SS pin (e.g. 22) to use as follows:

 ```cpp
 // To override the default CS/SS pin.
 Don't use unless you know exactly which pin to use